-The program fragment in this example outputs two fields, the literal 'COMPANY: ' and the component CARRID of the table work area SPFLI, to the screen:
+In the above example, two fields, literal 'COMPANY: ' and component CARRID of table work area SPFLI, are displayed on the screen.

 The format of the data fields on the output screen depends on their data type (see Predefined Elementary Data Types as well as the keyword documentation).